webwoods/streamline-1.0/README.md

 Run the application using the following commands.
 ```
 # go to backend folder and run
+yarn start:dev auth-plugin
-yarn start:dev streamline
+yarn start:dev procurement-plugin

 # go to frontend folder and run
 yarn dev:new
 ```

 ## Test the applications in dev mode
+User Interface starts on `http://localhost:3000`
-Frontend app starts on `http://localhost:3000`
+Auth app starts on `http://localhost:5001/auth`
-Backend app starts on `http://localhost:3333/graphql`
+Procurement app starts on `http://localhost:5002/procurement`
-Use a graphql client like **Altair** or use hte playgorund on `http://localhost:3333/graphql/playground`
+Use a graphql client like **Altair** or use the playgorund on `http://localhost:5001/auth/playground` and `http://localhost:5001/procurement/playground`

+# Structure of the project